QUAD CANDLE SYSTEM

 a) D1 TF ONLY or

-2. IF INSTRUMENT IS NOT A MAJOR LOOK AT RELATED MAJORS ON D1 Chart
+2. IF SYMBOL IS NOT A MAJOR LOOK AT RELATED MAJORS ON D1 Chart

 a) Example CHFJPY (Get D1 Chart for both USDCHF and USDJPY)

 b) Check Correlation Table (Daily, Weekly, and Monthly)

 (before you ever take a trade you must have a global bias direction Up, Down or Neutral)

 a) Forex Factory Economic Calendar